cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

 Now lets look at its content.
+Type on terminal:

 ~~~
 new TBrowser